 Section 3 — Distribution of Assets:

 Upon the dissolution of this corporation, its assets remaining after payment, or provision for payment, of all debts and liabilities of this corporation, shall be distributed for one or more exempt purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code or shall be distributed to the federal government, to a state or local government, or another nonprofit for a public purpose.
-Such distribution shall be made in accordance with all applicable provisions of the laws of this state.
+Such distribution shall be made in accordance with all applicable provisions of the laws of the state of California.

 ARTICLE XV — AMENDMENTS